-Crisil Ratings used to rate FDs on a 14-point rating scale (see Table 1) till June 2022.
-In compliance with the Securities and Exchange Board of India (SEBI) guidelines on standardisation of rating scales20 and The Reserve Bank of India (RBI) guidelines on minimum investment grade credit ratings for deposits of NBFCs21, Crisil Ratings now uses the SEBI standardised long term rating scale for rating of FDs as well.
+In alignment with the Securities and Exchange Board of India (SEBI) guidelines (on standardisation of rating scales) and the Reserve Bank of India (RBI) guidelines (on minimum investment grade credit ratings for deposits of NBFCs), Crisil Ratings uses SEBI standardised long term rating scale for rating of FDs.
+Crisil Ratings continues to rate short-term FD programmes on its nine-point rating scale.